dsirotkin256/matching-cpp/README.md

 # Matching Service
 Order-matching engine – provides access to liquidity book and coordinates live orders

+Matching engine provides guarantees that the orders are sorted by price and time.

+For buy (bid) side, orders are sorted in descending order of price.
+Order with highest bid price is first and lowest bid price is last.
+If price is same then ordering is by time.
+The order that arrived earlier gets preference.
+For sell (ask) side, orders are sorted in ascending order of price.
+Order with lowest ask price is first and highest ask price is last.
+If price is same then ordering is by time.
+The order that arrived earlier gets preference.
+We have done exhaustive testing of our matching engine to ensure that fairness is guaranteed.

 ## Service-level API
 - `GetOrderBook(): OrderBook` – Order book snapshot `[ [side, price, depth], ...  ]`.
 - `GetBestBidPrice(): Number` – The most expensive buying price available at which an asset might be sold out on the market.